dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    without being permitted to know the object or the reason why.

-   Expensive preparations have been gone into; fears, alarms, dangers, apprehensions, have been mystically held forth, as if the existence of the nation was at stake, and at last the mountain has brought forth a Dutch mouse.
+   Expensive preparations have been gone into; fears, alarms, dangers, apprehensions, have been mistically held forth, as if the existence of the nation was at stake, and at last the mountain has brought forth a Dutch mouse.

-   Whoever will candidly review the present national characters of England and France, cannot but be struck with surprise at the change that is taking place.
+   Whoever will candidly review the present national characters of England and France, cannot but be struck with surprize at the change that is taking place.
 The people of France are beginning to think for themselves, and the people of England are resigning up the privilege of thinking.

-   The affairs of Holland have been the bubble of the day; and a tax is to be laid on shoes and boots (so say the newspapers) for the service of the Stadtholder of Holland.
-This will undoubtedly do honor to the nation, by verifying the old English proverb, "Over shoes, over boots."
+   The affairs of Holland have been the bubble of the day; and a tax is to be laid on shoes and boots (so say the news-papers) for the service of the Stadtholder of Holland.
+This will undoubtedly do honour to the nation by verifying the old English proverb, "Over shoes, over boots."

-   But though Democritus could scarcely have forborne laughing at the folly, yet, as serious argument and sound reasoning are preferable to ridicule, it will be best to quit the vein of unprofitable humor, and give the cause a fair investigation.
-But before we do this it may not be improper to take a general review of sundry political matters that will naturally lead to a better understanding of the subject.
+   But tho' Democritus could scarcely have forborne laughing at the folly, yet as serious argument and sound reasoning are preferable to ridicule, it will be best to quit the vein of unprofitable humour, and give the cause a fair investigation.
+But before we do this, it may not be improper to take a general review of sundry political matters that will naturally lead to a better understanding of the subject.

-   What has been the event of all the wars of England but an amazing accumulation of debt, and an unparalleled burden of taxes?
-Sometimes the pretense has been to support one outlandish cause, and sometimes another.
+   What has been the event of all the wars of England, but an amazing accumulation of debt, and an unparalleled burthen of taxes.
+Sometimes the pretence has been to support one outlandish cause, and sometimes another.
-   At one time Austria, at another time Prussia, another to oppose Russia, and so on; but the consequence has always been TAXES.
-A few men have enriched themselves by jobs and contracts, and the groaning multitude bore the burden.
-What has England gained by war since the year 1738, only fifty years ago, to recompense her for TWO HUNDRED MILLIONS sterling, incurred as a debt within that time, and under the annual interest of which, besides what was incurred before, she is now groaning?
+   At one time Austria, at another time Prussia, and so on; but the consequence has always been taxes.
+A few men have enriched themselves by jobs and contracts, and the groaning multitude bore the burthen.
+What has England gained by war since the year 1738, only fifty years ago, to recompense her for two hundred millions sterling, incurred as a debt within that time, and under the annual interest of which, besides what was incurred before, she is now groaning?
 Nothing at all.